Preethus/Gun-Deaths-In-US/README.md

 # Gun-Deaths-In-US
-Analyzing the gun deaths in the US
+Analyzing the gun deaths in the US as part of the data analysis project using python.